Have you had your meningitis vaccine yet?

 28 November 2018

-If you joined our university this year you should be eligible for a vaccination to help prevent meningitis.
+Viral Meningitis Week runs from Monday 6 May - Sunday 12 May.
+Current students should be eligible for a vaccination to help prevent meningitis.
 Register with a local GP and get in touch to book an appointment to get protected as soon as you can.

 It's simple - just ring up your local surgery and get yourself booked in.
 All 17 and 18 year olds and first time students up to the age of 25 are eligible for the Men ACWY vaccine as part of the NHS vaccination programme.